pklaus/brother_ql/README.md

 * Create raster language files for the Brother label printers.
   These binary files contain the instructions for the printer and can be created from image files or programmatically in your own Python script.
-* Analyze files containing raster instructions.
-  A tool to dissect the binary files (interprets all the instructions, writes out information about all of them, and creates PNG images of the printouts to be expected).
 * Print raster instruction files with your Brother label printer via different backends:
   * pyusb (works cross-platform)
   * network (works cross-platform for WiFi/Ethernet-enabled printers)